Biunitary constructions in quantum information: Biunitarity

 In this section we recall the biunitary characterizations of Hadamard matrices and unitary error bases, and give new characterizations of quantum Latin squares and controlled families.
 These results are summarized in \autoref{fig:biunitarytypes}.

-In the following diagrams, all wires are either standard boundaries \eqref{eq:boundary} or Hilbert spaces that do not bound any region.
+Except for Sections~\ref{sec:diagonalcomposition},~\ref{sec:equivalence} and the discussion of controlled families and interchangers in Section~\ref{sec:characterizing}, all wires in the following diagrams are either standard boundaries \eqref{eq:boundary} or Hilbert spaces that do not bound any region.

-\paragraph{Dimensional constraints.} For a linear map $f:H \to J$ to be unitary imposes certain algebraic constraints on the dimensions of $H$ and $J$; namely, $\dim(H) = \dim(J)$.
+\paragraph{Dimensional constraints.} For a linear map $f:H \to J$ to be unitary imposes a certain algebraic constraint on the dimensions of $H$ and $J$; namely, $\dim(H) = \dim(J)$.
 For a vertex of type \eqref{eq:2cellbiunitary} to be biunitary similarly induces certain constraints on the allowed labels for the surrounding regions and wires.